 In addition to the sources cited in the text and endnotes, the following friends of Burleigh Grimes were helpful to the writer through personal correspondence or interviews: Loma Hurst, John Rice, and Evelyn Trinkle.

 Also useful were:

-Pete Palmer and Gary Gillette, The Baseball Encyclopedia, (New York: Barnes and Noble, 2004.)
+Palmer, Pete, and Gary Gillette, The Baseball Encyclopedia, (Mew York: Barnes and Noble, 2004).